ni/nimble/packages/nimble-components/src/table/specs/table-columns-hld.md

 This abstract class is what a column web component (i.e. a slotted column element) must extend.
 The attributes added to the `TableColumn` class are intended to be options configurable by client users.

-Column authors have additional configuration options to maintain that are configured via the `ColumnInternalOptions` constructor parameter and the `TableColumn.columnInternals` reference.
+Column authors have additional configuration options to maintain that are configured via the `ColumnInternalsOptions` constructor parameter and the `TableColumn.columnInternals` reference.

 ```TS
 abstract class TableColumn<TColumnConfig = {}> {